U.S. DoJ investigates Lordstown Motors - WSJ

-(Reuters) - The Department of Justice is investigating electric-vehicle maker Lordstown Motors Corp, the Wall Street Journal reported on Friday, citing people familiar with the matter.
+(Reuters) -The Department of Justice is investigating electric-vehicle startup Lordstown Motors Corp, the Wall Street Journal reported on Friday, citing people familiar with the matter.

-The inquiry into the company is being handled by the U.S. attorney’s office in Manhattan and is in the early phase, the report said.
+The inquiry into the company - handled by the U.S. attorney's office in Manhattan - is in the early phase, the report said here.
 Lordstown Motors and DoJ did not immediately respond to Reuters request for comment.

 Reporting by Akanksha Rana in Bengaluru; Editing by Shinjini Ganguli